A Short Guide To Visiting Coba Ruins, Mexico

 Stelae

 Stelae are a particularly important key to understanding Coba.
 These stone monuments, sort of like carved ancient signposts to document history, are made of tall, sculpted pieces of stone and are seen throughout the Mayan world.
-They often feature glyphs and imagery of life, historic events, and mythology.
+They often feature glyphs and imagery of life, historical events, and mythology.

 In Coba, the stelae uncovered document interesting facts – for instance, the city had many female rulers, as many women depicted on its stelae seem to be in positions of power.
 Hieroglyphic inscriptions also tell the tale of major events through the city’s history, such as wars and marriages, as well as societal goings on.